 Is yeast extract suitable for the vegetarian cuisine?

-Yes, although the taste is very similar to that of a meat bouillon, yeast extract does not contain animal ingredients and is therefore suitable for the vegetarian dishes.
+Yes, although the taste is very similar to that of a meat bouillon, yeast extract does not contain ingredients from animal origin and is therefore suitable for vegetarian dishes.

 How much yeast extract is used in foods?